AND THE CONQUEST OF SUFFERING

 * * *

 Ethical utilitarians share the Buddhist focus on suffering.
 But only "negative" utilitarians identify the minimisation of suffering as the sole ethical goal of life.
-"Positive" utilitarians regard the maximisation of happiness as ethically valuable no less than the minimisation of pain.
+"Classical" utilitarians regard the maximisation of happiness as ethically valuable no less than the minimisation of pain.

 One radical form of utilitarianism is abolitionism.
 Abolitionists believe that biotechnology should be used to abolish suffering altogether - though not all abolitionists are utilitarians.
 Given the accelerating revolution in biotechnology, the abolitionist project is the logical implication of a utilitarian ethic.
 Even so, the creation of a truly cruelty-free world entails a disconcertingly ambitious technological solution.
 To achieve a world without suffering, it will be necessary to rewrite the vertebrate genome and redesign the global ecosystem.
 Any cross-species enterprise of this magnitude is beyond our current technological capabilities.
 Yet some kind of paradise-engineering is foreseeable in the coming era of quantum supercomputing allied to nanorobotics.
 Critically, too, genetically-engineered vatfood can potentially deliver global veganism more effectively than appeals to compassion alone.